What is the City of Waterloo’s Transportation Master Plan? Why does it need to be updated?

 What improvements have been made since the last Transportation Master Plan?

 Since the previous plan, they City has made improvements to the city transportation network including widening and reconstruction of Columbia Street West, extending Laurelwood Drive, and implementing various on-road bikeways, multi-use trails, shared streets, wayfinding and road crossing improvements.
 Simultaneously, the Region of Waterloo has widened Ira Needles Boulevard and University Avenue, completed streetscape improvements on King Street.
 The Region has also completed the ION - rapid transit link between Waterloo, Kitchener and Cambridge.
-The LRT service will launch in the spring of 2019, with eight transit stations located within the City of Waterloo.
+The LRT service launched in the spring of 2019, with eight transit stations located within the City of Waterloo.

 Will the plan look at cycling and pedestrian issues and solutions or will it focus only on cars and transit?